opnsense/docs/source/manual/how-tos/drop.rst

 ==========================
-Configure Spamhaus (E)DROP
+Configure Spamhaus DROP
 ==========================
 The Spamhaus Don't Route Or Peer Lists
-  DROP (Don't Route Or Peer) and EDROP are advisory "drop all traffic" lists, consisting of netblocks that are "hijacked" or leased by professional spam or cyber-crime operations (used for dissemination of malware, trojan downloaders, botnet controllers).
-The DROP and EDROP lists are a tiny subset of the SBL, designed for use by firewalls and routing equipment to filter out the malicious traffic from these netblocks.
+  DROP (Don't Route Or Peer) and DROPv6 are advisory "drop all traffic" lists, consisting of netblocks that are "hijacked" or leased by professional spam or cyber-crime operations (used for dissemination of malware, trojan downloaders, botnet controllers).
+The DROP and DROPv6 lists are a tiny subset of the SBL, designed for use by firewalls and routing equipment to filter out the malicious traffic from these netblocks.